tmpfs/mdp/README.md

 ## Hook

-Keep your README up to date with a git hook, this is the hook from this repository:
+Keep your README up to date with a git hook, this is the `pre-commit` hook from this repository:

 ```bash
 #!/usr/bin/env bash